BSW vs. MSW: Whatu2019s the Difference and Which Degree Should You Choose?

 Do you need a master’s to be a social worker?
 Not necessarily, but an MSW opens up many more opportunities, especially for those aiming for clinical roles or leadership positions.

 Ready to start your social work career with a strong foundation?
-Explore the master of social work program at Alliant International University.
+Explore the online CSWE-accredited Master of Social Work (MSW) program at Alliant International University.
 We’re committed to helping future social workers build the professional and clinical skills they need to achieve fulfilling careers.

 Learn more about our program and apply today.